-Elmira College is steeped in history and traditions that unite generations of alumni.
+Elmira College is steeped in history and traditions that unite generations of students and alumni.

 Founded in 1855, Elmira College is a private, coeducational, Phi Beta Kappa college located in Elmira, New York.

 Elmira was the first college for women with a course of study equal in rigor to the best men's colleges.
 “Female seminaries” as they were called at the time, were essentially glorified high schools.
 In contrast, from its very inception, Elmira College offered rigorous academic programs.

 EC became coeducational in 1969, and today has an undergraduate enrollment of approximately 800 full-time, mostly residential students.
 The College also offers advanced certificates, master's degree programs, and non-credit courses for professional development.

 The College is home to the Center for Mark Twain Studies, which encompasses the Mark Twain Study, Mark Twain Archives, and Quarry Farm.
 The Center attracts Twain scholars from around the world and is one of four historically significant Twain heritage sites in the U.S.

 Twain’s wife and College alumna, Olivia Langdon Clemens, was an Elmira, New York, native and member of the Class of 1864.

 The Mark Twain Study, now located on campus, is the study in which the famous author penned The Adventures of Tom Sawyer, The Adventures of Huckleberry Finn, and other iconic works.
 USA Today named the Mark Twain Study one of the nation’s top 10 literary landmarks.

 Quarry Farm, home to Twain’s in-laws and now under the stewardship of the College, is where Twain and his family spent more than 20 summers.
 The site was named one of New York state’s literary landmarks by United for Libraries and the Empire State Center for the Book, an affiliate of the Library of Congress Center for the Book.